 I was in my senior year of high school, and I was trying my best to be a writer when being a writer had never been so accessible.
 Self-publishing was booming, and I wanted to boom right along with it.
+A hiatus was nowhere in sight for me.
 I read so many blogs, books, and articles on writing and publication.
 All of them suggested creating and cultivating a social media presence.

 Of course, that was no problem for a young, female millennial.
 I started making social media accounts under my preferred handle: LissyWrites.
 I created this blog last.
 In my first day or two, I wrote around eleven or twelve posts, scheduled them out, then started posting to social media.
 I grew a pretty steady following.
 People were interacting with me, we were sharing ideas, and I felt like I was embedded in a strong community.

 Then, a year, maybe two, later, life happened.
 I was working long hours, school was getting harder, the finish line was growing ever closer, and all of this – my blog and my community – were growing more and more distant.
 Despite achieving so much at work, at school, and in life, I felt like such a failure because I was letting my blog and social media life, a life that had brought me so much joy, fall to the wayside.
 So, rather than make any attempt to put more time into my blog, I just stopped altogether.

 I went on hiatus because it was easier to let go, and I did.
 I went on hiatus.
 That decision is one that I still regret to this day.

 I am back from hiatus.
 It’s been a year or two of infrequent edits and re-posts.
 Consequently, my group of regulars have moved on to what I hope are bigger and better things.
 When I started back posting regularly and updating social media like I used to, I felt like I was throwing words out into the ether.
 Was anyone there?
 Had anyone ever been there to begin with?
 I felt that self-consciousness creeping back.
 That fear of failure was palpable.